Koji raises $10 million so you can remix games and interactive content for social media

 Creating Kojis

-Using any smartphone, tablet or computer, Shapiro said anyone can create Kojis in minutes and instantly share across all social and messaging platforms.
 Based on a full-stack, standards-based Java application, Koji is like the WeChat chat programs, but in this case Koji generates a link that you can share on any platform.
 It supports supports multimedia, audio, video, 3D graphics, augmented reality, and virtual reality content.

-You can grab a template for a Koji, remix your content, and then share the permalink anywhere.
-It can work on just about any platform, including Reddit, Snapchat, Instagram, Facebook, and others.
+It has templates as well.

-“My six-year-old knows how to do this,” Shapiro said.
+“My 6-year-old knows how to do this,” Shapiro said.
 “We believe that the interactivity is one of the next big things on that spectrum of things can be democratized.”

-Creating Koji’s is simple.
-Anywhere you discover a Koji (Facebook, Instagram, LinkedIn), you can simply tap or click the “remix” button.
+Shaprio claims that creating a Koji is simple.
+Anywhere you find a Koji, you can simply tap or click the “remix” button.
 Or visit the Koji, pick a template, tap or click the “remix” button to customize with images, colors, sounds and other options, and then share to your feed on any social platform.
 Hundreds of templates are currently featured with new ones being added multiple times per day.

 How influencers have created Kojis

-Just as TikTok democratized remixing, Koji is democratizing interactivity.
+Just as TikTok made remixing easier, Koji wants to do the same with interactivity.
 During its stealth days, Koji scored some interesting partnerships.
-Burger King retweeted a Koji created by a fan about the Moldy Whopper Ad Campaign, and it got tens of thousands of plays, inspiring over a dozen other Burger King games to be created by fans.
-The average time playing the game was a minute and 48 seconds.
+Burger King retweeted a Koji created by a fan about the Moldy Whopper Ad Campaign, and it got tens of thousands of plays, inspiring over a dozen other Burger King games.
+The average time playing the game was a 1 and 48 seconds, Koji said.

 On top of that, YouTuber ThatYouTub3Family went live with a contest, inviting fans to make Koji’s using their assets.
 The result: more than 2,000 Kojis created and a major lift in engagement with the fans.

-BeastBoyShub, whose game BeastBoyShub Zombie Shooter hit 100,000 plays within an hour of going live.
-A video of him playing his own game drove over two million views on his YouTube channel.

-Tay Li Cheng, a teacher in Singapore whose COVID-19 table wipe down game was shared by the Singapore Ministry of Education, has generated hundreds of thousands of plays.

 Shapiro believes that interactive social content drives dramatically more engagement and sharing, and it leads to more followers than traditional, static photo/video/text posts.
 Early users are also benefiting from the revenue generating opportunities Koji offers, he said.
+Developers and other “asset creators” can generate revenue by creating templates.

 “I think of the templates as interactive selfies or interactive memes or interactive video,” Shapiro said.

-That generally takes more skill to create, but creating remixes of those templates takes almost no skill at all.
+That generally takes more skill to create, but Shapiro claims making remixes of those templates takes almost no skill at all.
 Those content creators can offer premium templates or license graphics, sounds, music, and other content to remixes.
 Koji takes about 20% of a purchase.

 “This platform enables mini apps, a marketplace, the democratization of creation tools, and sort of all the trimmings that that are required,” Shapiro said.
 “It’s like TikTok, but interactive.”